About

 My Teacher

 For years, I passed an unassuming studio on the corner of Houston and MacDougal in New York City.
 Inside was Koho Yamamoto—her work, powerful and graceful, stirred something deep in me.
-Eventually, that inspiration led me to study Sumi-e under her guidance.
+From 1988 to 1991, I studied under her guidance, learning not only the technical mastery of the brush but the deeper practice of presence and letting go that defines this art form.
+Under her mentorship, I came to understand sumi-e as both discipline and surrender—a way of training the hand so completely that it can finally be forgotten.